webxl/build-tasks/less/README.md

 ### Configuration

-Inside your `build/config.js` file, add a section named `less` and specify the less parser options, as well as the files you wish to process.
+Inside your `build/config.js` file, add a section named `less` and specify the less parser options, as well as the files you wish to compile.

 ``` javascript
 less: {